-Stress is everywhere.
+Stress is everywhere, so how do you stress less?
 Luckily, we can control how our body responds to it by regularly practising some stress relief therapies.
 You can try a physical approach.
 Or you can see if you can stress less by resolving any emotional issues you may have.
 These 12 therapies can help.
 Which one is best for you?

 These therapies involve physical touch, whether with hands or instruments.
 Touch releases “feel-good” hormones, such as serotonin, endorphins, oxytocin, and dopamine.
 These hormones help reduce stress.

 Using principles of traditional Chinese medicine, acupuncture unblocks energy bottlenecks throughout the body so that Qi—a.k.a. life energy—can flow freely.
 To do this, the acupuncturist inserts special metal needles into acupoints where they believe energy has stagnated.
 The needles “loosen up” the energy blocks, consequently improving circulation and tissue oxygenation, and finally relieving stress.